ksviety/locations-spigot-plugin/README.md

 /alocations database set use <<i>yes|no</i>> <br/>

 # Permissions
-/alocations - ksviety.locations.admin
+/alocations - ksviety.locations.admin <br/>
-/travel - ksviety.locations.travel
+/travel - ksviety.locations.travel <br/>
-/travel <location-name> [nickname] - ksviety.locations.travel.others
+use /travel for other players - ksviety.locations.travel.others <br/>
 see all existing locations in /travel - ksviety.locations.list

 # Info
 <h2>Save and load</h2>